 Allow submissions of any file type

-Select the checkbox to allow all file types - even those that are not supported for generating a Similarity Report.
-This includes files that include media.
+If needed, select the checkbox to allow all file types - even those that are not supported for generating a Similarity Report.

 Allow late submissions

 If needed, select the checkbox to allow late submissions for the assignment; students will be able to submit papers after the due date.